 2. Backcountry.com

-Return policy: Lifetime for new, unused items (refund); 30 days for used items (store credit)
+Return policy: 90 days for unused items in original packaging (refund); 30 days for used, undamaged items (store credit)

 What we like: Strong inventory of high-end gear and apparel.